iamsniffles/serverless-etl-demo/README.md

-# stripe-etl-serverless
+# Serverless ETL Demo

-Demonstrate ETL process through serverless architecture
+An example how to orchestrate multiple AWS lambda functions to do basic ETL process via AWS Step Functions.